 Right.

-So that's not a panacea great word, by the way, panacea.
+So that's not a panacea.

-Well, here's my but here's my thing.
+Well, here's my, but here's my thing.

 Essential employees.

-Cuomo's doing psych site ops too.
+Cuomo's doing site ops, too.

-So Cuomo's saying, well, yeah, we gotta all wear masks, but that's not what he really said.
+So Cuomo's saying, well, yeah, we ought to all wear masks.

 Then you have to.

-So you want but what Cuomo wants to do is he wants to cut down on the contagion, and that's good.
+So you want, but what Cuomo wants to do is he wants to cut down on the contagion, and that's good.

-That's we want that.
+We want that.

 Right.